Double Indemnity: Legacy

-The February 2020 issue of New York Magazine lists Double Indemnity as among "The Best Movies That Lost Best Picture at the Oscars."
+The February 2020 issue of New York Magazine selected Double Indemnity as among "The Best Movies That Lost Best Picture at the Oscars."
+Stephen King named it one of his ten favorite movies.

 Film noir

 Double Indemnity is a seminal example of film noir.
 It is often compared with Wilder's other acclaimed film noir Sunset Boulevard (1950).
 Film scholar Robert Sklar explains, "[T]he unusual juxtaposition of temporalities gives the spectator a premonition of what will occur/has occurred in the flashback story...Besides Double Indemnity and Detour, voice-over is a key aspect of Mildred Pierce, Gilda, The Lady from Shanghai, and Out of the Past...as well as many others."
 Critic and writer Wendy Lesser notes that the narrator of Sunset Boulevard is dead before he begins narrating, but in Double Indemnity, "the voice-over has a different meaning.
 It is not the voice of a dead man...it is...the voice of an already doomed man."

-Wilder claimed that "I never heard that expression film noir when I made Double Indemnity...I just made pictures I would have liked to see.
+Wilder stated that "I never heard that expression film noir when I made Double Indemnity...I just made pictures I would have liked to see.
 When I was lucky, it coincided with the taste of the audience.
 With Double Indemnity, I was lucky."

 Eddie Muller listed it as one of his Top 25 Noir Films.